andkoc001/pands-problem-set/README.md

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/02-begins-with-t.py>

-This problem required importing `datetime` library and application of `today()` and `weekday()` methods.
+This problem required importing `datetime` module from standard Python library and application of `today()` and `weekday()` methods.
 One of the difficulties of solving the problem was the realisation of the fact that the weekdays numbering begins with 0 (Monday) and goes up to 6 (Sunday).

 The solution required also conditional check.
 I performed a single 'if' check for two conditions using boolean `and` operator.